varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 ```

 ### Weighted Volatility
-Suppose the recent trend in `XYZ` prices is significantly different from long-term historical price trends, e.g., `XYZ` has recently experienced a sustained period of decline.
-You might want to weigh the more recent data more highly than the past data to make your estimated volatility (return) more representative of current trends.
-Of course, the opposite could also be true; you could also empathize older versus newer data.
-In these cases, you would compute a weighted volatility (return).

 The weighted volatility for time point $n$ is computed over a window of length $m$, using data from the previous $n-1\rightarrow{n-m}$ time points:

 ```{math}